 Take a moment to take a break and be alone, take a walk in nature, do creative work, listen to music, cook your favorite dish, meditate to clear your mind and relax your body, take a bath with foam or take a nap.
 Take care of yourself to experience the joy of life and the simple pleasures that will nourish your body, mind, and soul.

 Trapped emotions stand in our way.
-They undermine our efforts to create the life that we would like to live in and make us unhappy.
+They undermine our efforts to create the life we would like to live in and make us unhappy.
 The release of emotional energy stuck in our bodies can turn our lives for the better.
 It is a healing and liberating experience.
 And you deserve it!